 Can Data Be Recovered from SanDisk Extreme and Samsung T7 External SSDs?

 Yes, but external SSD recovery depends on the controller state and encryption architecture.
-Both Samsung T7 and SanDisk Extreme encrypt data through the controller; if the controller dies, NAND chips cannot be read without extracting the encryption key or rebuilding firmware.
+Both Samsung T7 and SanDisk Extreme encrypt data through the controller.
+If the controller dies, NAND chips cannot be read without extracting the encryption key or rebuilding firmware.
 TRIM also complicates deleted-file recovery on external SSDs.

 External SSDs fail differently from spinning drives.
 There are no moving parts, so drops are less destructive.
 The failure modes are controller firmware bugs, NAND wear-out, and encryption lockouts.